-- 10.1 The Bank may, from time to time and without any authority or assent of BolNZ or the Creditors, alter, modify, or add to this Deed if in the reasonable opinion of the Bank: - (a) the alteration, modification or addition is made to correct a manifest error or is of a formal or technical nature; - (b) the modification, alteration or addition is necessary to comply with the provisions of any statute, whether or not required by any statutory authority; or and in any case such modification, alteration or addition is considered by the Bank, acting in good faith, not to be materially prejudicial to the Creditors as whole, so far as known to it.
+10.1 The Bank may, from time to time and without any authority or assent of BolNZ or the Creditors, alter, modify, or add to this Deed if in the reasonable opinion of the Bank:

-(c) the alteration, modification or addition is desirable for the purpose of more advantageously administering the rights and obligations established under this Deed,
+(a) the alteration, modification or addition is made to correct a manifest error or is of a formal or technical nature;

-11. GOVERNING LAW
+(b) the modification, alteration or addition is necessary to comply with the provisions of any statute,

+Page 6

-- 11.1 This Deed shall be governed by and construed in accordance with the laws for the time being in force in New Zealand.
-The Bank and BolNZ each hereby submit, for the purposes of this Deed, to the non-exclusive jurisdiction of the Courts of New Zealand in respect of all legal actions arising under or in relation to this Deed. - 11.2 The Bank hereby irrevocably appoints BoINZ (and BoINZ hereby accepts such appointment) to be the agent of the Bank to accept service of process on behalf of the Bank in respect of all matters in New Zealand arising under or in relation to this Deed and the Bank agrees that any such process shall be properly served upon the Bank if delivered to BoINZ at its address for the service of Notices set out in clause 9.2.
+(c) the alteration, modification or addition is desirable for the purpose of more advantageously administering the rights and obligations established under this Deed, and in any case such modification, alteration or addition is considered by the Bank, acting in good faith, not to be materially prejudicial to the Creditors as whole, so far as known to it.
+GOVERNING LAW 11.
+11.1 This Deed shall be governed by and construed in accordance with the laws for the time being in force in New Zealand.
+The Bank and BolNZ each hereby submit, for the purposes of this Deed, to the non-exclusive jurisdiction of the Courts of New Zealand in respect of all legal actions arising under or in relation to this Deed.
+11.2 The Bank hereby irrevocably appoints BoINZ (and BoINZ hereby accepts such appointment) to be the agent of the Bank to accept service of process on behalf of the Bank in respect of all matters in New Zealand arising under or in relation to this Deed and the Bank agrees that any such process shall be properly served upon the Bank if delivered to BolNZ at its address for the service of Notices set out in clause 9.2.
+12. ASSIGNMENT 12.1 No party to this Deed may assign its rights or obligations hereunder without the consent in writing of the other party.
+13. CERTIFICATE 13.1 BolNZ shall advise the Bank in writing within fourteen (14) days of a request in writing from the Bank (made no more frequently than quarterly or following receipt by it of a Creditor's Demand) to do so, of its best estimate of the aggregate principal amount of the Obligations for which it is indebted as at such date to either all of the Creditors generally or to those Creditors specified by the Bank in its request.
+EXECUTED as a Deed EXECUTED as a DEED for and on behalf BANK OF INDIA (S.K.
+DATTA) (V. ARTHANARI) General Manager Chief Manager International Division International EXECUTED as a DEED for and on behalf of BOI (NEW ZEALAND) LIMITED (B.A.
+PRABHAKAR) F.N.RAC Director Director Page 7 AUCK_DOCEN106349/1-/2

-12. ASSIGNMENT

-12.1 No party to this Deed may assign its rights or obligations hereunder without the consent in writing of the other party.

-13. CERTIFICATE

-13.1 BoINZ shall advise the Bank in writing within fourteen (14) days of a request in writing from the Bank (made no more frequently than quarterly or following receipt by it of a Creditor's Demand) to do so, of its best estimate of the aggregate principal amount of the Obligations for which it is indebted as at such date to either all of the Creditors generally or to those Creditors specified by the Bank in its request.

-EXECUTED as a Deed